 - There are no difficulties envisaged for the current or future years in meeting this requirement.
-This view takes into account current commitments, existing plans, and the proposals contained in this budget report. - 10 Estimates of the ratio of financing costs to net revenue stream for the current and future years, and the actual figures for 2013/14 are:
+This view takes into account current commitments, existing plans, and the proposals contained in this budget report. - Estimates of the ratio of financing costs to net revenue stream for the current and future years, and the actual figures for 2014/15 are set out in table 14 below: